 Now comes the important question.
 How do you make sure that all of your advertising efforts are working for you?
 There’s one simple answer: you just need to use a reliable brand tracker.

-By tracking aided and unaided brand awareness over an extended period of time, you should see whether there is an upswing after implementing an out-of-home advertising campaign.
+By tracking brand awareness over an extended period of time, you should see whether there is an upswing after implementing an out-of-home advertising campaign.
 You’ll also be able to see the effect on different audiences too.

-Tracking your competitors’ campaigns will also see how your ads are stacking up against there’s.
+Tracking your competitors’ campaigns will also see how your ads are stacking up against theirs.

 The digital revolution is completely reinventing out-of-home advertising and how marketers are implementing their campaigns.
 Pick the right format and location for your future ads, and you should find it’s a win-win situation.
 And when you observe your efforts using brand tracking software, you’ll be able to fine-tune them even further.